rsmusllp/king-phisher/.github/CONTRIBUTING.md

 Some things that will increase the chance that your pull request is accepted and generally speed things along:

+* Write documentation for functions that are not event or signal handlers
 * Write unit tests
 * Follow our [style guide][style]
 * Write a [good commit message][commit]